-Laser Refractive Surgery Options
+Refractive Surgery Options

-Our affiliated surgeons may recommend photorefractive keratectomy (PRK) or small incision lenticule extraction (SMILE) if you are not a good candidate for LASIK.
+Our associated surgeons at the SoCal Eye may recommend photorefractive keratectomy (PRK), small incision lenticule extraction (SMILE), or EVO implantable collamer lens (ICL) if you are not a good candidate for LASIK.

+LASIK is a flap surgery.
 After the eye is anesthetized with drops, femtosecond laser pulses are used to create a flap within the front portion of the cornea.
 The prepared flap is folded back to expose the inner corneal tissue to be treated.
 An excimer laser is then used to sculpt the corneal tissue within a matter of seconds.
 LASIK is commonly used for patients with sufficient corneal thickness, who have an average level of nearsightedness or farsightedness and any level of astigmatism.
 It has the fastest visual recovery time.
 Patients usually report excellent vision within 24 hours.
 It can produce light sensitivity, scratchiness, tearing for 4-5 hours following the procedure.
 The risk for dry eye can be noticeable up to 1 year.
 The procedure is 95% in producing the accuracy and likelihood of achieving 20/20 vision.

+PRK is a surface ablation surgery.
 With the eye being anesthetized, a diluted alcohol solution is applied to loosen the outer layer of the cornea (skin cells).
 The skin cells are then removed using a manual instrument.
 Like LASIK, the procedure uses an excimer laser to reshape the cornea.
 However, unlike LASIK, no flap is created.
 The epithelial layer then grows back as the cornea heals after surgery.
 PRK is recommended for patients whose corneal thickness is not suitable for either LASIK or SMILE.
 However, patients can expect to have excellent vision, comparable to patients who have LASIK or SMILE.
 A protective bandage contact lens will be placed during surgery and will need to be removed after 4 days.
-It has the longest visual recovery time compared to LASIK or SMILE and will take about 1 week to feel comfortable driving, particularly in unfamiliar areas.
+The procedure has the longest visual recovery time compared to LASIK or SMILE and will take about 1 week to feel comfortable driving, particularly in unfamiliar areas.
 It can produce intermittent light sensitivity, scratchiness, tearing for 4 days following the procedure.
 The risk of dry eye can be noticeable up to 1 year.
 The procedure is 95% in producing the accuracy and likelihood of achieving 20/20 vision.